-The RV toilet in your Airstream is a design that has been used for many years.
-One pedal is used to open and close the slide mechanism, as well as, open the water valve.
+The RV toilet in your trailer is a design that has been used for many years.
+There is only one pedal.
+This pedal opens and closes the slide mechanism, and opens the water valve.

-In normal use, depressing the pedal dumps the sewage and fresh water flushes down the side of the bowl.
+In normal use, depressing the pedal dumps the sewage and flushes water down the side of the bowl.
 Water will continue to run into the bowl for a short time after the pedal is released.